Note: Some of the information in this story comes from an interview conducted with Dillard a few years ago.

 For a baseball player breaking into the Majors, everything can be a new experience.
 One of those experiences that sticks out in Dillard’s mind is his first home run.

-Following his career in baseball, Dillard with help with baseball camps for children.
+Following his career in baseball, Dillard helped with baseball camps for children.
 He would share with them the importance of practicing.

 “You’re not going to be any better that what you try to be.
 If you’ve got all the ability in the world, but you don’t try to do what’s right, you are going to have a tough life ahead of you.”